 In 2012, CoSort 9.5.2 was shipping with more data warehousing and reporting features like pivoting, slowly-changing dimension and fuzzy logic lookups for discrete, trending, and windowed aggregate reporting.
 At the same time, the dramatic acceleration effects of SortCL's big data transformation capabilities, alongside ETL and BI tools like BOBJ, Cognos and Microstrategy, were reported.
 FACT-supported databases expanded beyond Oracle and DB2 to handle SQL Server, Sybase, MySQL, Altibase, and Tibero.

 2013 - 2015

-These years will see the release of CoSort v10, and a modern, cohesive, and user-friendly data integration and curation package called Voracity that also supports multiple Hadoop engines, and the ETL industry's widest array of job design interfaces.
+These years involve the development and release of CoSort v10, and the modern, cohesive, and user-friendly data integration and curation package called Voracity which also supports multiple Hadoop engines, and the ETL industry's widest array of job design interfaces.
 IRI Voracity consolidates most enterprise information management activities -- data discovery, integration, migration, governance, and analytics -- into a single Eclipse IDE and bends a megavendor and specialty provider cost curve that's kept the promise of big data away from too many organizations.

 IRI meanwhile continues to offer its constituent data management and protection tools in custom combinations for enterprise-wide licensing, like the IRI Data Manager and IRI Data Protector suites, so you pay only for what you need.
 Subscribe to the IRI Data Management Newsletter for the quarterly updates.